 Do not cook in your tent.
 Stoves give off potentially deadly carbon monoxide, which is odorless.
 In addition, water vapor from cooking can add to condensation buildup inside your tent.

-Build your ultimate kitchen outside: Here you can get creative.
+Build your ultimate dining hall outside: Here you can get creative.
 One tried and true design is the rectangular pit: Dig a hole in the snow that’s 6’ long X 5’ deep X 4’ wide.
 Leave snow in the middle for a 3’ long X 3’ high X 2’ wide counter top, and snow along the inside walls for 2’ high benches.

 Then carve and shape other kitchen features to meet your needs, such as a dedicated stove platform.
 Line the benches with Therm-a-Rest Z Lite Sol mattresses for warmth and comfort.
 Throw an A-frame tarp over it all for weatherproof dining.